webplatform/docs/dom/Event/type/index.md

 }}
 {{Notes_Section
 |Notes=The '''type''' property of the event depends on the event.
 This property can be a standard event type, or it can be a custom user-defined event that you created by using the  [[dom/methods/createEvent|'''createEvent''']] and [[dom/methods/initEvent|'''initEvent''']] methods.
-The '''type''' property is similar  to '''type''' in Windows Internet Explorer 8 and earlier versions.
 }}
 {{Related_Specifications_Section
 |Specifications={{Related Specification